jtee2000/AirZzz/README.md

 ## Bookings
 * Users can input their potential rental date
+* Dates that have not already been rented will show up
 ![](app/assets/gif/Bookings.gif)
-* Listings that have not already been rented will show up
 ```
 class Booking extends React.Component {
     ...